Dave Hause

 Dave Hause (born March 12, 1978) is an American singer-songwriter.
 He currently performs both solo and with his band The Mermaid.
 His music draws from heartland rock, folk rock and punk rock.
 He has also played in multiple Philadelphia-area punk and hardcore bands, including The Loved Ones and The Falcon.

 Music and career

-1990 to 2003: Early years and The Curse
+1995 to 2003: Early years and The Curse

-In the mid-90s, Hause played guitar in a Philadelphia-based hardcore/punk band called Step Ahead, who released one album.
+In the mid-90s, Hause played guitar in a Philadelphia-based hardcore/punk band called Step Ahead, which released one album.
 After they broke up, Hause and Brendan Hill, the drummer from Step Ahead, formed The Curse.
 The Curse, which featured Hause on guitar and sharing vocals, released two songs on the four-way split album The Philadelphia Sound and released a six-track EP on Hell Bent Records before playing their last show on April 12, 2003, opening for Kid Dynamite.
 While with The Curse, he also played guitar and sang back-up vocals for Paint It Black.